nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 **`subdirectories`**:`Optional[List[str]]`
 > a list of subdirectories on the website which you wish to limit the search to; note that a separate search will be conducted for each of these subdirectories in turn

-*Note: Google Programmable Search limits*: Note that only a 100 search results can be returned from Google Programmable Search for each distinct search, where a distinct search is a combination of query, url and subdirectory.
+*Google Programmable Search limits*: Note that only a 100 search results can be returned from Google Programmable Search for each distinct search, where a distinct search is a combination of query, url and subdirectory.
 Furthermore, if more than 100 searches a day are required, a billing account will need to be set up.
 See [this Google webpage](https://developers.google.com/custom-search/v1/overview#:~:text=Custom%20Search%20JSON%20API%20provides,to%2010k%20queries%20per%20day.) for more details.

-*Settings relevant to given_urls mode*
+*Settings relevant to `given_urls` mode*

 **`given_urls`**: `List[str]`
 > a specified list of urls pointing to webpages to scrape and ingest

 ## Adding new data sets

 As the website changes over time, the vector database underlying Nesta Brain will need to reflect this.
-In addition, it may be desired to add pages from other sites, or offline documents.
+In addition, admins may wish to add pages from other sites, or offline documents.

 ### Updates to the Nesta website: adding new pages in `given_urls` mode